Research Talent Attraction Initiative - MSCA-PF

 MSCA_banner

-The Pablo de Olavide University (UPO) in Seville is offering positions for postdoctoral researchers interested in implementing a 2-3 year project based in Spain within the Marie Skłodowska-Curie postdoctoral fellowships programme (MSCA-PF), which is part of Pillar I of the European R&I Framework Programme, Horizon Europe (HE).
+The Pablo de Olavide University (UPO) in Seville is offering positions for postdoctoral researchers interested in carrying out a 2-3 year project based in Spain within the Marie Skłodowska-Curie postdoctoral fellowships programme (MSCA-PF), which is part of Pillar I of the European R&I Framework Programme, Horizon Europe (HE).

 WHO CAN APPLY FOR THIS INITIATIVE?

-• POSTDOCTORAL RESEARCHER (Candidate): At the call deadline, you hold a PhD title and have a maximum of 8 years of full-time research experience since obtaining it: Guidelines on calculation of 8y research experience.
+• POSTDOCTORAL RESEARCHER (Candidate): Candidates must hold a PhD and have no more than 8 years of full-time research experience since obtaining their degree.
+For details on calculating research experience, see Guidelines on calculation of 8-year research experience.

-• MOBILITY RULE: You comply with the mobility rule of the MSCA-PF, i.e. you must not have resided or carried out your main activity (work, studies, etc.) in Spain (for MSCA-PF-European), or in the country of the host organization for the Outgoing Phase (for MSCA-PF-Global) for more than 12 months in the 36 months immediately before the call deadline.
+• MOBILITY RULE: Candidates must comply with the MSCA-PF mobility rule.
+Specifically, candidates must not have resided or carried out their main activity (work, studies, etc.) in Spain (for MSCA-PF-European) or in the host country for the Outgoing Phase (for MSCA-PF-Global) for more than 12 months during the 36 months immediately before the call deadline.

 • NATIONALITY of the candidate:

-• For MSCA-PF-European: Postdoctoral researchers from any nationality can apply.
+• For MSCA-PF-European: Candidates from any nationality can apply.

 • For MSCA-PF-Global: Only nationals or long-term residents of EU Member States or HE Associated Countries can apply to this modality.